I was already pretty excited to see Giant’s Causeway having seen photos of it many times.

 As we walked, my friend casually told me the legend of how Giant’s Causeway was formed.

-It had never occured to me the causeway was the result of a giant!
+It had never occurred to me the causeway was the result of a giant!

 Not just any old Jack and the Beanstalk giant, but one that was disguised by his wife, as a baby…